A new Microscopic Model for $J/\psi$ Production in Heavy Ion Collisions: Appendix

 We see that our approach reproduces quite nicely the experimental data.
 Deviations are seen at large $p_T$.
-This may be due to the fact that, in lack of having a better approach available, the $c$ and $\bar c$ are created uncorrelated, in $p_T$ as well as in the opening angle.
+This may be due to the fact that, in lack of having a better approach available, the $c$ and $\bar c$ are created uncorrelated, in $p_T$ as well as in the azimuthal angle.
 It is also important to emphasize (as was mentioned in chapter 4) that our model calculates the direct $J/\psi$ production.
-Therefore, one has to be cautious to compare our results with the experimental prompt data since decay from excited quarkonium states may contribute to the spectra.
+Therefore, one has to be cautious to compare our results with the experimental prompt data since decay from excited quarkonium states contribute to the spectra.
 For forward rapidities the ALICE results \cite{ALICE:2021qlw} show that this contribution is about 15\%.

 In Fig. \ref{Figpforwardrap}, we display the same analysis for the forward rapidity ($2.5 \le y \le 4$) data at $\sqrt{s} = 2.76\ {\rm TeV}$.
-Since the non-prompt \J fraction increases from roughly 0.08 to 0.2 in this $p_T$ interval \cite{LHCb:2011zfl} we expect deviations between our results for prompt \J and the experimental inclusive results at higher $p_T$ values.
+Since the non-prompt \J fraction increases from roughly 0.08 to 0.2 in the displayed $p_T$ interval \cite{LHCb:2011zfl} we expect deviations between our results for prompt \J and the inclusive experimental results at higher $p_T$ values.
 We display as well the prompt cross section, measured by the LHCb collaboration \cite{LHCb:2021pyk}, for $\sqrt{s}=5.02$ TeV.

 We can conclude from this comparison that our formalism reproduces the \J production in elementary pp collisions.
-Thus we confirm the results obtained in \cite{Song:2017phm}.
+Thus we confirm the results obtained in \cite{Song:2017phm}, although the details of the modelling differ slightly.